nidebroux/lumbosacral_segmentation/README.md

 The step-by-step procedure is described in [Preprocessing_script.ipynb](https://github.com/nidebroux/lumbosacral_segmentation/tree/master/scripts/Preprocessing_script.ipynb).

-The following bullet points would help to understand.
-First as it is mentioned before, we need to narrow our search area around the spinal cord.
-So, for that we need to find spinal cord centerline.
-It's done by using the following command from Spinal cord toolbox :
-- `sct_get_centerline`:   In order to have the best centerline detection we use the segmentation mask.
-By computing the center of mass on each slice of the segmentation we obtain the best centerline detection possible.
+The following bullet points resume the procedure.

-Since, the orientation of the images could vary across datasets/centers, we need to systematically set the orientation of the input image, mask and centerline mask to Right-Left, Posterior-Anterior, Inferior-Superior (RPI):
+Since, the orientation of the images could vary across datasets/centers, we need to systematically set the orientation of the input image and mask to Right-Left, Posterior-Anterior, Inferior-Superior (RPI):

 ~~~
 sct_image -i IMAGE -set-orient RPI
 ~~~

-Then, resolution should be set to 0.5mm isotropic for all images, masks and centerline:
+Then, resolution should be set to 0.5mm isotropic for all images masks:
 ~~~
 sct_resample -i IMAGE -mm 0.5x0.5x0.5
 ~~~

+- `sct_get_centerline`:   In order to have the best centerline detection we use the segmentation mask.
+By computing the center of mass on each slice of the segmentation we obtain the best centerline detection possible.

-Next step consists in cropping the resampled image and mask around the resampled spinal cord centerline.
+Next step consists in cropping the resampled image and mask around the spinal cord centerline.

 Later we standardize the intensities of the cropped image such that similar intensities will have similar tissue meaning.